DBAIWangGroup/nns_benchmark/README.md

 As the first step of the benchmark, we restrict the scope of the study by imposing the following constraints.

-- **Representative and competitive NNS algorithms**.
+- **Representative and competitive approximate NNS algorithms**.
 It has been well recognized that the exact NNS algorithms often cannot even outperform the simple linear scan algorithm when the dimensionality is high.
 We therefore only consider the approximate solutions.
 In this benchmark, we consider the state-of-the-art algorithms in several domains.

 - **No hardware specific optimizations**.
 Not all the implementations we obtained or implemented have the same level of sophistication in utilizing the hardware specific features to speed up the query processing.
 Therefore, we modified several implementations so that no algorithm uses multiple threads, multiple CPUs, SIMD instructions, hardware pre-fetching, or GPUs.